-Why LASIK Keeps Trolling Refs & Umpires
+Why the LASIK Industry Trolls Refs & Umpires

 By Craig Moskowitz, MD

-If you've spent any time on social media during or immediately following a big game recently, you've probably seen it: LASIK providers piling on referees and umpires with snarky posts offering them free vision correction after a missed call.
+If you've spent any time on social media during or immediately following a big game recently, you've probably seen it: LASIK providers piling on referees and umpires with tongue-in-cheek posts offering them free vision correction after a missed call.

 It’s part joke, part image rehabilitation strategy.